CARE ACT 2014

 The local authority should facilitate the personalisation of care and support services, encouraging services (including small, local, specialised and personal assistant services that are highly tailored), to enable people to make meaningful choices and to take control of their support arrangements, regardless of service setting or how their personal budget is managed.
 Local authorities should have regard to the TLAP Partnership agreement that sets out how shaping markets to meet people’s needs and aspirations, including housing options, can promote choice and control.
 Alongside the suitability of living accommodation, the local authority should consider how it can encourage the development of accommodation options that can support choice and control and promote wellbeing.
 Personalised care and support services should be flexible so as to ensure people have choices over what they are supported with, when and how their support is provided and wherever possible, by whom.
 The mechanism of Individual Service Funds by service providers, which are applicable in many different service types, can help to secure these kinds of flexibilities for people and providers.

 The local authority should help people who fund their own services or receive direct payments, to ‘micro-commission’ care and support services and / or to pool their budgets, and should ensure a supporting infrastructure is available to help with these activities.
 Many local authorities, for example, are utilising web based systems such as e-Marketplaces for people who are funding their own care or are receiving direct payments to be able to search for, consider and buy care and support services online, or consider joint purchases with others.
-This often involves offering information and advice about, for example, the costs and quality of services and information to support safeguarding (see also Information and Advice).
+This often involves offering information and advice about, for example, the costs and quality of services and information to support safeguarding (see also Information and Advice chapter).
 This should include facilitating organisations that support people with direct payments and those whose care is funded independently from the local authority to become more informed and effective consumers and to overcome potential barriers such as help to recruit and employ personal assistants and to assist in overcoming problems and issues.
 This activity should help to match people’s wider needs with services.

 Local authorities must facilitate information and advice to support people’s choices for care and support.
 This should include where appropriate through services to help people with care and support needs understand and access the systems and processes involved and to make effective choices.
 This is a key aspect of the duty to establish and maintain a universal information and advice service locally.
 Information and advice services should be reviewed for effectiveness using people’s experiences and feedback.
 This feedback forms part of the overall information a local authority considers about people’s needs and aspirations.